Beyond Acceleration. The Five Shifts Shaping Consumer-Centric Brand Building in 2026

 Faster reactions to change.

-But across categories, markets, and cultures, one signal is becoming impossible to ignore:
+But across markets and cultures, there are signals that are becoming hard to ignore:

 The consumer is no longer accelerating.